andriusch/blueprints_boy/docs/index.markdown

 In test case:

 {% highlight ruby %}
-it "should have species 'apple'" do build :apple expect(@apple.species).to eq('apple') end
+it "has species 'apple'" do
+  build :apple
+  expect(@apple.species).to eq('apple')
+end